Gruen, John, b. 1926

 Papers of Jane Wilson consist of biographical material, correspondence and exhibition catalogs.
 Letters pertain to her teaching career at Pratt, Parsons, and her later faculty appoinotment at Columbia, her election to the NAD, her exhibitions and sales.
 Included is a master set of published material on Wilson and her work.

-Biographical/Historical Note: Art critic; New York, N.Y. b.
-1926.
+Biographical/Historical Note: John Gruen (1926- ) is an art critic in New York, N.Y.
 Gruen is professionally known as John Jonas Gruen.
 He married Jane Wilson in 1948.

 Donated 1982, 1995 and 2003 by John Jonas Gruen and Jane Wilson.